-Kesha Rose Sebert (born March 1, 1987), known by her stage name Kesha ( KESH-ə) (stylized homoglyphically as Ke$ha), is an American singer-songwriter and rapper.
-In 2005, at age 18, Kesha was signed to producer Dr. Luke's record label, Kemosabe Entertainment, and publishing company.
-Although an active musician since then, singing background vocals and writing songs for other artists, her breakthrough came in early 2009 after appearing on rapper Flo Rida's number-one single, "Right Round".
-Her debut album, Animal and her first extended play, Cannibal, were released in 2010.
-Kesha's irreverent music and image propelled her to immediate commercial success, with Animal debuting as the number-one album in the US.
-She also achieved two number-one singles, "Tik Tok" and "We R Who We R", and a string of top ten hits from the album and its re-release.
-At the same time, she continued to write songs for other artists, including "Till the World Ends" for pop singer Britney Spears.
-Warrior, her second studio album was released in December 2012, spawning Kesha's eighth top-ten hit with "Die Young".
-To this date, "Tik Tok" is the second best-selling digital single in history with over 14 million units sold internationally.
+Kesha Rose Sebert (born March 1, 1987) (formerly stylized as Ke$ha) is an American singer, songwriter, and rapper.
+In 2005, at age 18, Kesha was signed to producer Dr. Luke's label Kemosabe Records.
+Her breakthrough came in early 2009 after appearing on American rapper Flo Rida's number-one single "Right Round".
+Her debut album, Animal, and her first extended play, Cannibal, were released in 2010.
+Kesha's music and image propelled her to immediate commercial success, with Animal debuting as the number-one album in the United States.
+She also achieved two number-one singles, "Tik Tok" and "We R Who We R", and a string of top-ten singles from the album and its re-release.
+At the same time, she continued to write songs for other artists, including "Till the World Ends" for Britney Spears.
+Warrior, her second studio album, was released in December 2012, spawning Kesha's eighth top-ten single with "Die Young", and her ninth and tenth Top 40 hits with "C'Mon" and "Crazy Kids".
+"Tik Tok" is among the best-selling digital singles in history, selling over 14 million units internationally.